 It's likely no surprise to anyone reading this that there were many strong initial responses to the news that KCET was ending its relationship to PBS.
 But there were also those who were excited by the prospect of locally-minded, independent public television.
-Web luminary Doc Searls, one of the authors of The Cluetrain Manifesto, and currently fellow at both the the Berkman Center for Internet and Society at Harvard University and the Center for Information Technology & Society at UC Santa Barbara, called leaving PBS a brave move:
+Web luminary Doc Searls, one of the authors of The Cluetrain Manifesto, and currently fellow at both the the Berkman Center for Internet and Society at Harvard University and the Center for Information Technology & Society at UC Santa Barbara, called leaving PBS a brave move [full story]:

 Properly reflecting the richness of diverse communities is hard enough, but it is impossible for the local affiliates of national networks forced to carry full national schedules.
-A recent Fairness and Accuracy In Reporting report charged that "public television is failing to live up to its mission to provide an alternative to commercial television, to give voice to those 'who would otherwise go unheard' and help viewers to 'see America whole, in all its diversity,' in the words of public TV's founding document:"
+A recent Fairness and Accuracy In Reporting report charged that "public television is failing to live up to its mission to provide an alternative to commercial television, to give voice to those 'who would otherwise go unheard' and help viewers to 'see America whole, in all its diversity,' in the words of public TV's founding document[full story]:"

 The goal of the new KCET is to put the public firmly back into our public television - and not just any public, but the many diverse, local voices of Southern California.

 The Public Media Group of Southern California (PMGSC) tells stories that matter through original programs that reflect the diversity of the region, and the full schedule of trusted PBS programs.
 Our content channels – PBS SoCal, KCET and Link TV – are available for free on internet-connected screens, seven local broadcast channels, and one national satellite channel.

 A donor-supported community institution, PMGSC sparks the sharing of ideas at in-person cultural events and community conversations, and delivers social impact through services that prepare our most vulnerable children for school.